forcedotcom/experience-cloud-microsite-samples/docs/LEAD_FORM.md

 # **Lead Form Lightning Web Component**

-This repository contains code for the Lead Form Lightning Web Component (LWC).
-This Lead Form component allows you to submit lead records into Salesforce.
-It is a draggable component supported in Salesforce sites.
+This repository contains code for the Lead Form Lightning Web Component (LWC), found in Experience Builder.
+The Lead Form allows you to submit Lead records into Salesforce.

 ## **Experience Cloud Site**

----

-From Experience Builder, you can find the Lead Form component by selecting the lightning icon and dragging it onto your canvas.
+From Experience Builder, select the Components menu and find the Lead Form component.
+Drag a new Lead Form onto your canvas.
 Select the component to open the property panel and modify the options.

 ## **Features**

----

 -   Insert a Lead record directly from Experience Site.
--   Configurable properties, including Button Text, Button Size, Submit Button Action Type, Submit Action Success Message, and Submit Action Error Message.
+-   Configurable properties, including: button text, button size, submit button action type, submit action success message, and submit action error message.

 ## **Installing the component using a Scratch Org**

 ---

-1. Set up your environment.
-Follow the steps in the [Quick Start: Lightning Web Components Trailhead](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) project.
+1. To set up your environment, follow the steps in the [Quick Start: Lightning Web Components Trailhead](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) project.
 The steps include:

     1. Enable Dev Hub
     2. Install Salesforce CLI
     3. Install Visual Studio Code
     4. Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

-2. If you haven't already done so, authorize your hub org and provide it with an alias (myhuborg in the command below):
+2. If you haven't already done so, authorize your hub org and give it an alias (myhuborg in the command below):

     ```shell
     sfdx force:auth:web:login -d -a myhuborg